SV-97/Py3-Private/README.md

 049     - How to use a generator as a consumer
 050     - Using composite simpsons to approximate the integral of a function - also see the C++ (https://github.com/JoshuaSimon/Numerical-Integration) and rust (https://github.com/SV-97/Rust/tree/master/R_004_NumericIntegration) implementation.
 Rust actually ran faster than C++ with the tested values, with Python expectedly clocking in at an order of magnitude more.
 051     - Solver for systems of linear equations using Gaussian elimination (and various other linear algebra functions that I thought I needed but ultimately didn't use)
+052     - Just played around a bit with sorting the pixels of an image 053     - Pure Python Discrete Fast Fourier Transform 054     - May do this at some point: Access the class a function is defined on 055     - WIP: Pure Python implementation of SHA-256 just to test a few things.
+Also incorporates a class to easier manipulate bitwise data(Without using the bitstring module)
+056     - Speed comparison of using a for loop, list comprehension or map in cases where they're purely used for side effects rather than producing a list